 Your Nissan Sentra isn’t a talking car from a 1980s show, so you may not always know when it’s suffering from damage.
 Fortunately, your car can use the following dashboard lights to communicate any issues and its overall condition to help you provide the care it deserves.
 Check out this helpful guide below and contact us if you still have any questions!

 Sentra Warning Lights

 Dashboard lights in the Nissan Sentra are categorized into warnings lights and indicator lights.
 Warning lights are considered red flags for vehicle damage and indicate you need to call Montgomeryville Nissan for a repair.
-Below are a few warnings lights you may see in your Sentra while traveling through Philadelphia, Lansdale, and Doylestown.
+Below are a few warnings lights you may see in your Sentra while traveling through Montgomeryville, Lansdale, and Doylestown.

 Brake Light on Your Nissan Sentra

 The Brake Light will be a circle with an exclamation point inside or the word “BRAKE.”
 This can mean that you left your parking brake on, so deactivate that first when you see this light on your dashboard.
 If the parking brake is disabled, but the light is still on, then your vehicle is lacking brake fluid and you need to call Montgomeryville Nissan for a brake service immediately.

 The Engine Oil Pressure Light looks like an oil can.
 This light does not indicate when your vehicle needs an oil change.
 Instead it lets you know when there is damage in the main systems.
 So if it flickers and comes on when you’re behind the wheel, pull over and schedule an inspection and repair as soon as possible.